uptonking/note4yaoo/lib-editor-codemirror-examples.md

 # examples
 - https://github.com/ralismark/ibis-wiki /202406/ts
   - http://www.ralismark.xyz/ibis-wiki/
-  - personal wiki, built to fit a personal niche
-  - inspired by the likes of TiddlyWiki and Logseq
+  - personal wiki, built to fit a personal niche, inspired by the likes of TiddlyWiki and Logseq
+  - This wiki is a purely static site, and does not have its own backend
   - 依赖codemirror6、wink-nlp
   - 实现了diff上下视图，The merge plugin doesn't really have a way to have it conditionally enabled -- it has to be always enabled.
-  - This wiki is a purely static site, and does not have its own backend
   - notes are stored via an external storage provider -- the only kind supported at the moment is S3-like
   - there are [[internal-links]] a la Roam Research, 类似双链
   - https://github.com/ralismark/ibis-wiki/blob/main/src/codemirror/merge.ts